 But, as always, the smaller the system is, the easier it is and sometimes possible to take short-cuts.
 This means that for a few teams doing a small software system it is possible to understand when PDCA can be done and when it cannot be done, in the same way that we can have emergent architecture/design as well as very little documented information for small systems.
 But, when the software system is big, the complexity and all the interdependencies between the teams and the dependencies within the software code, makes it impossible to differ an organizational problem, from something that is working, but which we can make better.
 It is then no longer possible to judge when Continuous Improvements can be done or not.

 The two pain points to the right in the picture, shows the problems occurring when a proper systems design is neglected.
-This leads to many problems with the requirements traceability, lack of documented information, lack of a proper architecture, many bugs, etc., frankly to a tremendous lot of problems, as we discussed earlier in the blog post.
+This leads to many problems with the requirements traceability, lack of documented information, lack of a proper architecture, many bugs, etc., frankly to a tremendous lot of problems, as we discussed earlier in this article.
 And if we do not have any proper systems test on the whole product as well, we will find our problems within the product very late, if we are not doing SPPA continually.
 Without SPPA the risk is instead that we are trying to solve symptoms, which leads to that all teams must plan at the same time (due to non-existing mid- and long-term planning), that everybody in the team need to know everything (due to non-existing mid- and long-term planning, as well as that the team need to do all the work, since no people working with the whole is left in the organization anymore, etc.).
-That all teams need to plan at the same time is interesting, since that is a context independent root cause (false cadence), valid both for production and product development, and apparently it cannot be the solution.
+That all teams need to plan at the same time is interesting, since that is a context independent root cause (false cadence), valid both for production and product development (in any domain), and apparently it cannot be the solution.
 It is obvious that this is an attempt to solve the symptom of non-existing mid- and long-term planning.
-And all symptom solving is sub-optimization which gives nasty unintended consequences, that can come anywhere and anytime.
+And all symptom solving is sub-optimization which gives nasty unintended consequences, i.e., more symptoms, that can come anywhere and anytime.
 This sub-optimization is a really clear one, since false cadence on some parts of the organization really makes things worse on the total.
+See also this blog post for a detailed root cause analysis.

 Unfortunately, we will also get problems with our flow efficiency, as well as the risk of making the product wrong, which are the top two pain points in the picture, which can take longer time for the organization to realize.
 These problems are still many times apparent and visible, which will start making a lot of friction within the organization between people that need to continue on the agile track, and people that are objective, stating that symptoms cannot be solved.
 That is a clear fact.
 But, by doing a SPPA, it will be clear that agile at scale have many built-in problems, that we need to hunt out.

-This was all for this blog post.
-The next blog post of this series of the SOSD method is the summary blog post.
+This was all for this article, the next one of this series of the SOSD method is the summary article.